NHSDigital/record-a-vaccination-guidance/app/managing-vaccines.md

 When depleting a batch, you will be asked to select the date of depletion.
 The earliest date you can select is the following day.

-## If you are a London-based pharmacy
+## If you are at a London-based pharmacy

-If you are a London-based pharmacy offering flu vaccinations, make sure you select the correct option when adding vaccines.
+If you are at a London-based pharmacy offering flu vaccinations, make sure you select the correct option when adding vaccines.

-For flu vaccinations offered as part of the national flu service, select **Flu**.
+For flu vaccinations offered as part of the national flu vaccination programme, select **Flu**.

-For flu vaccinations offered as part of the London flu service that targets specific health inclusion groups, such as asylum seekers and homeless people, select **Flu (London)**.
+For flu vaccinations offered as part of the London flu service that targets additional groups not covered by the national flu vaccinaton programme, select **Flu (London)**.